lamps-wg/documentsigning-eku/draft-ietf-lamps-documentsigning-eku.md

 have an adverse impact such as decreased cryptographic agility on the document signing ecosystem and vice versa.

-There is no issue if the vendor-defined KeyPurposeIds are used in a PKI governed by the vendor or a set of specific group of vendors.
-However, if the KeyPurposeId is used outside of vendor governance, the usage can easily become out of control.
+Vendor-defined KeyPurposeIds that are used in a PKI governed by the vendor or a group of vendors poses no interoperability concern.
-For instance, when the end user encounters certificates with vendor-defined KeyPurposeIds, they might want to ask that vendor about use of the certificate.
-However, if those certificates were not governed by the KeyPurposeIds owner but by another vendor, the vendor who own the KeyPurposeIds may not able to control use, or even do not know about the use. - If the issuance of the cert is not under the control of the KeyPurposeIds owner, it is hard to estimate the impact of change to made on the KeyPurposeId.
-Changes related to KeyPurposeIds possibly make negative impacts that some group of people do not tolerate, and it could become a migration agility issue.
+Appropriating, or misappropriating as the case may be, KeyPurposeIDs for use outside of their originally intended vendor or group of vendors controlled environment can introduce problems, the impact of which is difficult to determine.

 Therefore, it is not favorable to use a vendor-defined KeyPurposeId for signing a document that is not governed by the vendor.